Mohammed-Amaan/Cypress/README.md

 ```bash
 npx cypress run
 ```
-This will open the Cypress window with various configured tests
+This will open the Cypress window with various configured tests.

-5) Run the tests or create your own E2E/Component Tests!
+5) Run the tests or create your own E2E/Component Tests